tobiaslkj/tobiaslkj.github.io/_posts/homelab/20231231/2023-12-31-home-lab-part-3.md

 4. Now go back to `Windows 10 (vlan20)`, we will issue the ping command again.
 We are able to ping the client in VLAN20 now.

 	![Desktop View](/images/homelab/1809825b-b57c-4dd4-af3b-98a0a954a3f6.png)
-5. For allowing HTTP/HTTPS traffic from VLAN10 to VLAN20, it will be covered in the [next section](#adding-firewall-rules-to-allow-clients-in-specific-vlans-vlan-10-to-access-the-internet)
+5. For allowing of HTTP/HTTPS traffic from VLAN10 to VLAN20, it will be covered in the [later section](#adding-firewall-rules-to-allow-clients-in-specific-vlans-vlan-10-to-access-the-internet)

 ## Configuring NAT on our management host to translate internal traffic